anadis504/tiralabra-maze/Documentation/WeekReport2.md

 Eller’s algorithm generates the maze one row at a time.
 Does not need memory space for the whole labyrinth – only one row at a time.
 Uses data structure set to keep track of different paths.

 I don’t yet have the exact vision of the actual implementation or the exact data structures needed.
+By next Friday the goal would be to have that cleared up/figured out and starting to implement some code so we can start looking at it and testing it.

 Time spent 7 h.